hputnam/Acclim_Dynamics/Results-package.md

 This dataset has been QC'd by Emma; final figure as of 20210108.
 Survivorship was measured every day and each coral was noted as dead or alive for that day.
 This plot was made with [survfit() function](https://www.rdocumentation.org/packages/survival/versions/2.9-6/topics/survfit).

-### Bleaching Score
+### Color Score

 ![blch](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Photographic_Bleaching.png?raw=true)

-This dataset has been QC'd by Emma; final figure as of 20210108.
+This dataset has been QC'd by Emma; final figure as of 20210218.
 Corals photographed and red blue green color square quantified in ImageJ.

 Week 5 data excluded because we didn't trust that set of values for any treatment.